graupnej/GroupIWord2Vec.jl/README.md

 <div align="center">
   <img src="assets/PCAProjection.png" alt="Logo" width="400" height="250" />
 </div>

-For information on PCA Projection and first/second principal component click here and here.

 ### 3) Running a large example
 As an alternative (larger) example use a text corpus from e.g. FastText (.bin & .vec file) https://fasttext.cc/docs/en/pretrained-vectors.html with about 33 million words.
 Store this file in the current working directory and apply the same functions as in the previous example.